Randz0/Wiimote-Python-Controller/Readme.txt

 		* 7 --> D-Pad right
 		* 8 --> plus button

+	* This version was intended to be used with the older version of the C library so please compile with that version.

 	* As a final note you can also find these in the source code for the C code if you want more details